 Further details on visa regulations can be found on the Internet pages of the German representation in your country.
 Please find further on visa issues for students at the Websites of DAAD or at Auswärtiges Amt.

-There are many student residence halls in and around Cologne.
-However, as Cologne is a very popular city- not only for students- the housing market is quite intense.
+There are many student residence halls in and around all big student cities in Germany.
+However, the housing market is quite intense in many cities.
 Therefore, it is a good idea to start looking for accommodation as early as possible.
 You can choose between different forms of accommodation, ranging from student dormitories to single apartments or shared flats.

-CBS offers student dorms close to the campus.
+CBS offers student dorms close to the campus in Cologne but also supports you with finding accommodation close to the other CBS campuses.
 As availability is limited, please make sure to sign up for one as soon as you receive your Letter of Acceptance.

 Should you require assistance with your search for accommodation, please contact us at email@example.com.
 Our experienced colleagues are happy to answer your questions and assist you in your hunt for the right residence!
 They can also provide you with plenty of other tips on where to find accommodation and what to consider when renting a place.